GaganK-singh/Atirun-Internship-Project/README.md

 # React-atirun
- In this repo...
-Projects created during the period of Atirun Summer Internship are held here
+Projects created during the period of Atirun Summer Internship as an intenship project.
+Open erpsys repo to overlook the project